Henrique-T-M/Henrique-T-M/README.md

 - I started coding casually in 2019, but really got into programming at the beginning of 2021.
 From college and from what I studied by myself, I've learned Python, HTML and C.

 - Since Jun/2021 I've been an intern at Banrisul, where I was trained in C#, JS, HTML and SQL.
-Currently working with .NET development.

-- 👀 I’m interested in software development in general, but mostly Front-end.
+- 👀 I’m interested in software development in general.

 - 🌱 I’m currently learning Java.